Macropsalliota meleagris: Description

-Leucoagaricus meleagris is a small dapperling mushrooms with white flesh in the cap and brown flesh in the stem.
+Macropsalliota meleagris is a small dapperling mushrooms with white flesh in the cap and brown flesh in the stem.

 Cap: 2–4.5 cm wide, starting hemispherical before expanding to campanulate (bell shaped) then plano-convex with a broad umbo.
 The surface background is white and covered with brownish-red coarse fibrils and scales.
 The surface discolours to a dirty red with age or when bruised.
 This can occur just from handling it.
 Stem: 6–8 cm long with a clavate taper up from the slightly wider base.
 The surface is white with a fibrillose coating and also discolours brownish-red when old or bruised.
 The white, ascending stem ring has reddish scales on the underside and is located towards the top of the stem (superior) but it may disappear.
 Gills: Free, crowded and white but discolouring like the rest of the mushroom so may be yellowish or brownish with age.
 Spore print: White.
 Spores: Ellipsoid with a somewhat thick wall and tiny germ pore.
 Smooth.
 Hyaline.
 Dextrinoid.
 8-11 x 6-8 μm.
 Basidia: Four spored.
 Taste: Slightly farinaceous (floury).
 Smell: Indistinct.